stamina93/Git_Demo/README.md

 # Git_Demo
-This is Demo of how to use Git and Git hub
+This is Demo of how to use Git and Github.
 It's well